hamed65kz/ISC-Challenge-Without-Boost/README.md

 ### Important Note

-All node will send a message to destination node on node startup.
+All nodes will send a message to destination node on node startup.

 ## Demonstration